craigschlegel/registrations-for-the-events-calendar/readme.txt

 6. See a quick overview of your events and registrations on the "Registrations" tab.
 7. Add, edit, and remove registrations manually by navigating to the "Registrations" tab and clicking "Detailed View" for an event.
 You can also export or view submission details here.

-== Special Thanks ==

-Special thanks to Marco (demontechx) for his valuable input on the plugin!

-Special thanks to Henrik (hjald) for fixing a bug in the .csv exporter!

 == Screenshots ==

 1. View of the event registration form revealed on "click"